kestra-io/docs/content/docs/15.how-to-guides/sqlmesh.md

 version: ">= 0.18.0"
 ---

-Using SQLMesh to run dbt project via Kestra
+Using SQLMesh to run dbt project with Kestra.

-## Introduction to SQLMesh
+## What is SQLMesh?

-SQLMesh is an open source data transformation and modelling framework.
-It is a Python framework that automates everything needed to run a scalable data transformation platform.
+SQLMesh is an open source python data transformation and modelling framework.
+It automates everything needed to run a scalable data transformation platform.
 SQLMesh works with a variety of [engines and orchestrators](https://sqlmesh.readthedocs.io/en/stable/integrations/overview/).

 SQLMesh enables data teams to efficiently run and deploy data transformations written in SQL or Python.

-In this guide, we will learn how to run dbt project based on BigQuery using SQLMesh via Kestra.
+In this guide, we will learn how to run dbt projects based on BigQuery using SQLMesh with Kestra.

-## SQLMesh based flow
+## Example

-### Introduction to Flow

-Here is what we are going to do in the Kestra flow:
+Our Flow will do the following steps:

-1. Download the `orders.csv` using http download task.
+1. Download `orders.csv` using HTTP download task.
 2. Create the table in BigQuery.
-3. Upload the data from the csv file into BigQuery table.
+3. Upload the data from the csv file into the BigQuery table.
-4. Create dbt project which will create the BigQuery view from the BigQuery table.
+4. Create a dbt project which will create the BigQuery view from the BigQuery table.
 5. Create SQLMeshCLI task that will run the dbt project.

-### How will we implement dbt project?

 SQLMesh supports integration with a variety of tools like Airflow, dbt, dlt, etc. One of the common use-cases of SQLMesh is to run dbt projects.

-You can choose to pull your dbt project from Git repository as mentioned in the [how-to-guide on dbt](docs/how-to-guides/dbt) or create the namespace files for the complete project.
+You can choose to pull your dbt project from Git repository as mentioned in the [How-to guide on dbt](./dbt.md) or create the namespace files for the complete project.
 Here, we will create the complete project using namespace files which we will create on the fly.
-You can later choose to push all the namespace files to GitHub repository using [PushNamespaceFiles](docs/how-to-guides/pushnamespacefiles).
+You can later choose to push all the namespace files to GitHub repository using [PushNamespaceFiles](./pushnamespacefiles.md).

 ### Creating Flow with SQLMeshCLI task

-We will first create the Kestra flow.

-Based on the steps mentioned in the description, lets create tasks for each step.
+Based on the steps mentioned in the description, let's create tasks for each step.

 ```yaml
 id: sqlmesh_transform